ammein/custom-code-editor-a3/README.md

 # Browser

 ### Browser Object
-How can I get this schema browser object for my `custom-code-editor` ?
+How can I get this schema browser object for my `custom-code-editor-a3` ?

 Simply you can find it on :